Garratt locomotive: New Zealand

-Though no NZR Garratts survived, there are three preserved imported African Garratts in New Zealand.
-Rhodesia Railways class 15A No. 398 of the Flying 15 Trust, Pakakarakiki, class 14A No. 509 of Mainline Steam Trust Plimmerton (under restoration), and South African Railways GMAM class No. 4083 at Mercer Auckland with the Mainline Steam Trust awaiting restoration.
+Though no NZR Garratts survived, three preserved imported African Garratts are in New Zealand: Rhodesia Railways class 15A No. 398 of the Flying 15 Trust, Pakakarakiki, class 14A No. 509 of Mainline Steam Trust Plimmerton (under restoration), and South African Railways GMAM class No. 4083 at Mercer Auckland with the Mainline Steam Trust awaiting restoration.
 When it first arrived in NZ in the 1990s, it was steamed and ran in their former Parnell Depot yard.
 See preservation below.

 Europe

 Garratts were mainly employed in Great Britain, Russia, and Spain, where some five railway companies employed seven classes.
 These included the 1931 order for Central of Aragon Railway for six "Double Pacific" Garratts for fast passenger service.
 In addition a Dutch and a Belgian tramway also operated one or more engines based on and built to the Garratt design.